The Public Paperfolding History Project

 A design for a standing crane folded from a right angle isosceles triangle.

 Designs for the twelve animals of the Japanese zodiac.
-Of these the rooster and the snake appear to be from single sheets and the remaining ten appear to be compound glued designs, probably from two sheets each.
+Of these the rooster and the snake appear to be from single sheets and the remaining ten appear to be compound designs.

 The translations, such as they are, are from Google lens.
 If you can improve them please let me know.